 Crested Butte offers several excellent lodging options depending on the experience you’re after.

-Ski-in/ski-out hotels like Elevation Hotel and Spa and WestWall Lodge provide convenient access to the mountain.
+On Mount Crested Butte, which is about a 10-minute drive from the downtown area, there are plentiful options including ski-in/ski-out hotels like Elevation Hotel and Spa and WestWall Lodge, which provide convenient access to the mountain.
 There are also plenty of rental condos on Mount Crested Butte for visitors who want to stay close to the lifts.

 My personal preference, though, is staying in the historic town of Crested Butte, within walking distance of Elk Avenue — the colorful main street where most of the town’s restaurants, bars, and boutiques are located.